Joseph1977/benraz-web-api-template/README.md

 When **appsetting.json** file includes *UseEnvironmentVariables=false* then the service will use the appsetting.json as the source of the settings variables.

-All environment variables should be in camelCase.
+The naming convention for all environment variables should use camelCase, with sections separated by underscores(_).
 ### Secrets

 1. We have added .env  folder which includes the environment variables (.env file) for each region (environment-region: dev-use1 = usa est1)